-In planning course work, students should make use of the counseling services, the catalog and projected semester class schedules.
+In planning course work, students should use counseling services, the catalog and semester class schedules.
 Some courses are offered every semester while others are only offered once per year.
 To determine the exact sequence of a course, check the projected semester schedule in the Student Services Office.